How to Turn

 By installing the app on your PC, you can turn the latter into a USB server without any special hardware or long and expensive cables.
 The software enables you to share numerous USB devices on the server computer and manage them remotely from client machines.
 Great, right?

-It’s all pretty easy once you get going, just follow these simple steps:
+It’s all pretty easy once you get going, just follow the simple steps:

 - Choose the software version compatible with your OS and follow the USB server download link.
 (USB Network Gate supports Mac, Windows and Linux operating systems, so you can get Windows USB server, USB server Mac, or USB server Linux);